Law of the Range

-Law of the Range is a 1941 American Western film directed by Ray Taylor using a screenplay by Sherman L. Lowe which is based on a story by Charles E. Barnes.
-The film starred Johnny Mack Brown, Fuzzy Knight, Nell O'Day, and Riley Hill.
+Law of the Range is a 1941 American western film directed by Ray Taylor using a screenplay by Sherman L. Lowe which is based on a story by Charles E. Barnes.
+A Universal production, the film starred Johnny Mack Brown, Fuzzy Knight, Nell O'Day and Riley Hill.
+AllMovie states it is a remake of another Ray Taylor film, the 1935 feature The Ivory-Handled Gun.

+Plot

+Steve Howard arrives at the Diamond T Ranch during a fight between rival families, the O'Briens and the Howards, the latter being helped by Squint Jamison.